 Visiting the Pont d'Avignon

 Entrance to the bridge is through a fortified tower, which provides access to the top of the bridge.
-Unfortunately the first part of the bridge now crosses a very busy road, which detracts slightly.
+Unfortunately the first part of the bridge now crosses a very busy road, which detracts slightly from the pleasure of a visit.
 You can then walk out along the top of the bridge to the end of the existing section.

-Note that when you are on the bridge the one thing you can't see clearly...is the bridge itself!
+Note that when you are on the Pont d'Avignon the one thing you can't see clearly...is the bridge itself!
 Iron railings run around the edge and to all intents and purposes you are walking out on a platform with little clue that it is an ancient bridge.
-The best overall view of the bridge is from the banks of the Rhone a little way upstream.
+The best overall view of the bridge is from the banks of the Rhone a little way upstream, but the view from the bridge across the historic centre of Avignon is very impressive.

 Access to the chapel is only possible from on the bridge itself.